-- 20. This paper condenses the results of almost a year of intense work specifically focused on the long-term sustainability of space activities.
+- 21. This paper condenses the results of almost a year of intense work specifically focused on the long-term sustainability of space activities.
 Throughout this period, SGAC engaged with stakeholders globally to study space sustainability and explore the necessary actions to achieve it.
-We also extensively analysed applicable legal frameworks, providing a robust foundation for our understanding and recommendations, and reflected on the impact of various initiatives addressing general and specific challenges posed by space activities to achieve their long-term sustainability. - 21.
-In developing our proposal we pursued three primary objectives: first, to formulate concrete recommendations on how SGAC should approach, address, and advocate for space sustainability; second, to gain a nuanced understanding of the space sector's position on this issue, encompassing perspectives from academia, private industry, civil societies, space agencies, governments and military; and third, to capture and represent the viewpoints of the youth, advocating their perspectives on a broader scale. - 22.
+We also extensively analysed applicable legal frameworks, providing a robust foundation for our understanding and recommendations. - 22.
+In developing our proposal we pursued three primary objectives: first, to formulate concrete recommendations for SGAC to approach and advocate for space sustainability; second, to gain a nuanced understanding of the space sector's position on these issues, encompassing perspectives from all stakeholders; and third, to form, channel, and advocate the united voice of the space youth, bearing in mind the interests of future generations. - 23.
 SGAC is committed to ensuring that these recommendations not only resonate within our community but also contribute to the broader discourse on space sustainability.
-It is our view that these efforts will contribute significantly to shaping a more sustainable future in space exploration and utilization.

-- 23. SGAC firmly believes that while there is no singular path toward space sustainability, there is one community.
+It is our view that these efforts will contribute significantly to shaping a more sustainable future in space exploration and utilization. - 24.
+SGAC firmly believes that while there is no singular path toward space sustainability, there is one community.
 Space sustainability can only be achieved by fostering synergy among stakeholders and acting collectively, guided by a shared vision.
-This vision, adaptable at various levels international or national, binding or non-binding, general or specific allows us to work together towards a common goal.
-After all, space is not the problem of a few but the responsibility of all. - 24.
-All Member States and Permanent Observers wishing to know more about SGAC's efforts for space sustainability, also in connection with the United Nations Summit of the Future, are warmly invited to attend a side event on "Space, Youth, and Future Generations" that will be hosted at 6 p.m.
-CET in Room M2, in partnership with UNOOSA and the Government of Austria.
-For any questions or feedback please email the SGAC Chairs and Executive Director at un@spacegeneration.org.
+This vision, adaptable at various levels - international or national, binding, or non-binding, general or specific - allows us to work together towards a common goal.
+After all, space is not the problem of a few but the responsibility of all.